 Bio

-Eric is represented by Dinner Gallery of New York City, the Marta Hewett Gallery of Cincinnati, OH and Media Force of Tokyo Japan.
-He has exhibited in over one hundred and thirty museums and galleries around the world.
-His artworks are a part of the permanent collections of the Palace of Sharjah, United Arab Emirates, the Scherenschnittmuseum, Vreden, Germany, and The Zupi Collection, São Paulo, Brazil.
+Paper artist Eric Standley is a Professor of Studio Art at Virginia Tech.
+His artworks are drawn in his sketchbook, elaborated on using vector software and a gaming mouse, cut with a laser, and assembled by hand.
+He is represented by Eli Bronner of the Charles Moffit Gallery of NY, NY, Dinner Gallery of NY, NY, and Media Force of Tokyo Japan.
+Eric has exhibited in one hundred and fifty museums and galleries around the world.
+His artworks are a part of the permanent collections of the Haegeumgang Theme Museum, South Korea, the Palace of Sharjah, United Arab Emirates, the Scherenschnittmuseum, Vreden, Germany, and The Zupi Collection of São Paulo, Brazil.

 Statement